Good for the Soul (comic book): Premise

-In Good for the Soul, as Wee Hughie visits the Legend, determined to find out more about the history and hidden agenda of the Boys, the Legend agrees to tell him as long as Hughie re-kills the recently-resurrected Blarney Cock, revived practically braindead by the "resurrection protocols" of Compound V. Meanwhile, Annie January / Starlight finds herself losing her faith in Christianity due to her experiences with The Seven, and on running into Hughie again in Central Park, six months after their first chance meeting, the two begin dating.
+Good for the Soul

+As Wee Hughie visits the Legend, determined to find out more about the history and hidden agenda of the Boys, the Legend agrees to tell him as long as Hughie re-kills the recently-resurrected Blarney Cock, revived practically braindead by the "resurrection protocols" of Compound V. Meanwhile, Annie January / Starlight finds herself losing her faith in Christianity due to her experiences with The Seven, and on running into Hughie again in Central Park, six months after their first chance meeting, the two begin dating.
 Meanwhile, the Frenchman attempts to convince the Female from continuing to take contract work outside of their missions, Mother's Milk visits his mother to replenish his powers, while the specifics of Butch's relationship with CIA director Susan L. Rayner is delved into.
 At the storyline's end, the Deep confronts the Boys on behalf the Homelander, asking if their truce still stands amid the Boys' recent actions testing its limits.
 The story arc is told across: 1.
 You're Not There, 2.
 Female Trouble, 3.
 Mother's Milk's Mother's Milk, and 4.
 Battle Without Honor or Humanity.